AugustoRucle/docker_python_images_helloword/README.md

 >docker run --name docker.python -p 5000:5000 docker.python.image

-Now if you run this example with docker toolbox also you have to put ip address of your docker toolbox instead of localhost:5000 if you don't do that you could not watch anything
+Now if you run this example with docker toolbox also you have to put ip address of your docker toolbox instead of localhost:5000 if you don't do that you could not see anything